Skip to content | Accessibility Information

 • Progression and Pathway Confirmation

-During the final Unit: Consolidating Practice - students are provided with the opportunity to take control of their own learning and demonstrate their achievement by independently initiating, researching, completing and evaluating a project proposal and realisation within their chosen professional context.
-Students will produce an exhibition of their final major project alongside the BA Degree Show and complete preparation for BA course entry.
+You will be provided with the opportunity to take control of your own learning and demonstrate your achievement by independently initiating, researching, completing and evaluating a project proposal and realisation within your chosen professional context.
+You'll produce an exhibition of your final major project alongside and complete preparation for undergraduate course entry.

-While the UAL Foundation Diploma in Art & Design qualification is Level 3 overall, this final unit is Level 4, reflecting the level of demand made on students by this unit and its preparatory relationship to higher level study.
+While the UAL Foundation Diploma in Art and Design qualification is Level 3 overall, this final module is Level 4, reflecting the level of demand made on students by this unit and its preparatory relationship to higher level study.

 Assessment Weightings & Contact Hours